 V3C bitstream track sub-sample

-A V3C bitstream track sub-sample is a V3C unit which is contained in a V3C bitstream track sample.

-A V3C bitstream track may contain one SubSampleInformationBox in its SampleTableBox, or in the TrackFragmentBox of each of its MovieFragmentBoxes, which lists the V3C bitstream track sub-samples.

-The 32-bit unit header of the V3C unit which represents the sub-sample shall be copied to the 32-bit codec_specific_parameters field of the sub-sample entry in the SubSampleInformationBox.
+A V3C bitstream track sub-sample can be either a V3C unit or an NAL unit, which is contained in a V3C bitstream track sample.
+[Ed(SOH) : Since a subsample with the common_subsample field equal to 1 is not a NAL unit, this sentence is inaccurate.
+We may need an alternative term rather than using "NAL unit”.
+In addition, the current semantics of common_subsample is incorrect since any sub-sample indicating a V3C unit header cannot be common to all other sub-samples, only common to some of sub-samples.
+If these are not resolved, this sub-clause only includes V3C unit based sub-sample.]A V3C bitstream track may contain one SubSampleInformationBox in its SampleTableBox, or in the TrackFragmentBox of each of its MovieFragmentBoxes, which lists the V3C bitstream track sub-samples.When a V3C unit is indicated as a sub-sample, the value of the the flags field is set to 0 and the 32-bit unit header of the V3C unit which represents the sub-sample shall be copied to the 32-bit codec_specific_parameters field of the sub-sample entry in the SubSampleInformationBox.
 The V3C unit type of each sub-sample shall be identified by parsing the codec_specific_parameters field of the sub-sample entry in the SubSampleInformationBox.